-1) Unroll your kite and position it so that one of its wing tips is located upwind from the other.
+2 - Unroll your kite and position it so that one of its wing tips is located upwind from the other.
 Place some sand on the upwind wing tip of the kite.

-Before using the pump, operate it a few times to eject any sand left in the tube.
+3 - Before using the pump, operate it a few times to eject any sand left in the tube.
 This will prevent any sand from entering the kite's bladders.

 The first few times you inflate your kite, pump the air into each bladder until it is halfway full and " massage " it in order to correctly position the bladder inside the strut.
 Finish the inflation until the bladder is firm and full.
-Center struts are equipped with ball stoppers and side struts are equipped with stop valves, thus no need to pinch the valves.
+Struts are equipped with ball stoppers thus no need to pinch the valves.
 Careful, do not try to push the valve inside as you would do with an inflatable toy.

-2) Inflate the leading edge bladder last.
+4 - Inflate the leading edge bladder last.
 Remove the sand from the kite and stand with your back facing the wind, attach your pump to your kite with a larks head knot using the connector next to the leading edge valve.

-Pump until it's firm and wrinkle-free.
+5 - Pump until it's firm and wrinkle-free.
 Make sure the defaltion valve is properly closed and sealed off with the Velcro cover.

-3) Place your kite on its leading edge with the struts pointing downwind and secure it putting sand on it.
+6 - Place your kite on its leading edge with the struts pointing downwind and secure it putting sand on it.